maxmaccari/cashtrail/README.md

 ![Elixir CI](https://github.com/maxmaccari/cashtrail/workflows/Elixir%20CI/badge.svg?branch=master)
 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/maxmaccari/cashtrail)

+## Important Notes About this Project
+When I started, I wanted to make an Open Source project similar to some tools I used to deal with money.
+However, I realized that I had difficulties in using those tools, due to their complexity, and that I was bringing that same complexity to this tool.
+The idea of cashtrail was to be flexible, however, unfortunately, too much flexibility also brings with it too much complexity.

+So I decided to take some time to study a little, and check out other tools on the market.
+What really caught my attention were the plain-text-based tools, like [hledger](https://github.com/simonmichael/hledger) and [beancount](https://github.com/beancount/beancount).
+As these tools meet my goals, I decided to study and use them for a while.
+And I want to bring a tool like these to Elixir world, because I think it makes a lot of sense using Elixir to manage and query things related to Money.

+So this project will remain archived for while.
+I really like using this project as a reference for Multi Tenancy, because I really did a great job with it here.
+Maybe, after finishing the text-base tool for handling finances, I'll come back to this project.
+Perhaps I'll have to refactory lots of things, but it will be a project that brings a good balance between flexibility and complexity.

 ## !!!Warning!!!

 **This is a working in progress project that is in Phase 1 of development.**